Part-time & Graduate Enrollment Services

 Applied professional or technical courses

-Students are required to select three applied professional or technical courses from the choices below; a fourth applied or technical course is optional.
+Students are required to select two applied professional or technical courses from the choices below; a third applied or technical course is optional.

 |Course||Sem.
 Cr.
 Hrs.|

 |Print Media (College of Imaging Arts and Sciences)|